joo-ji/FilterGUI/README.md

 python main.py
 ```

-Tested on Python 3.7 with OpenCV2 and wxPython
+Developed in Python 3.7 using OpenCV2 and wxPython